ppalms/ok-wildflowers/README.md

 ## Getting Started

-Run `bin\setup` from the project root.
+Run `bin/setup` from the project root.
 The setup script will take care of the following:

 - Install application gems
 - Create a development database in a Docker container
 - Prepare the database and run all migrations

-Run `bin\dev` to run the app at *http://localhost:3000*
+Run `bin/dev` to run the app at *http://localhost:3000*

 ## Infrastructure

 ### DigitalOcean
-- App droplet (1 GB Memory / 25 GB Disk / NYC1 - Ubuntu 24.04 (LTS) x64)
+- App droplet (1 GB Memory / 25 GB Disk - Ubuntu 24.04 (LTS) x64)
-- Database droplet (1 GB Memory / 25 GB Disk / NYC1 - Ubuntu 24.04 (LTS) x64)
+- Database droplet (1 GB Memory / 25 GB Disk - Ubuntu 24.04 (LTS) x64)

 ### AWS
 - S3 bucket for [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html)